Users

 1. Click the Delete button in the top right of the Edit User dialog.

 1. Click Delete again to confirm.
-The user is deleted.
+The user will be deleted.

 Changing User Names